Meet the Team

 Andrés provides assistance to the content development and knowledge programs at PACE.
 His previous experience involves social media management and event organisation for a circularity-oriented research institute.

-Andrés is currently completing the final semester of his Honours BSc in Earth, Energy, and Sustainability from Leiden University College.
-In addition to being passionate about the transition to a sustainable socio-economic model, he loves playing the guitar, hiking and exploring the coastal areas of the Hague, his current city, and Alicante, his hometown.
+Andrés recently finished his BSc (Hons) in Earth, Energy, and Sustainability from Leiden University College.
+In addition to being passionate about the transition to a sustainable socio-economic model, he loves playing the guitar, hiking and exploring the coastal areas of Alicante, his hometown.

 Fruzsina supports engagement at PACE.
 She has a background in researching and developing alternative financing solutions for sustainability advancement.
 She believes collaboration and cooperation are key to successful partnerships.

 Fruzsina earned an Honours BSc in Applied Economics from the Corvinus University of Budapest and is currently pursuing her MSc in Environmental Policy with a minor in Environmental Finance at Cornell and Wageningen University.
 She is passionate about nature, outdoors, and skiing.

 Clara von der Ropp

 Clara supports communications at PACE, promoting partners and bringing visibility to affiliated projects.
 She has over three years of experience in growth and content marketing.